 STEPS is an all-volunteer organization founded in 2003 in South Texas by the oil and gas industry and OSHA in an attempt to reduce injuries and fatalities.
 There are now 17 independent STEPS networks, including nine groups in OSHA Region VI.
 OSHA has signed Alliances with eight STEPS networks around the country.

-More information on this safety stand down and upcoming events is available at OSHA Stand Down.
+More information on this safety stand down and upcoming events is available at OSHA National Safety Stand-Down.
 A National Oil and Gas Stand Down involving Region VI and several other OSHA Regions is scheduled for November 2013.